-Alejandro Gómez Guillén is currently Associate Conductor of the University of Colorado at Boulder Campus Orchestra, mentor and coach with the Greater Boulder Youth Orchestras, and Music Director of Cantabile.
-He has also been Associate Conductor of the Boulder Symphony, the Colorado Youth Philharmonia, and the Mountain View Chancel Choir, as well as having conducted the Javeriana Symphony Orchestra, the Spokane Youth Symphony, Fort Worth Symphony Orchestra, the CU Symphony and Chamber Orchestras, and has appeared as soloist with the Tolima Conservatory Symphony Orchestra and the Eastern Washington University Symphony.
+The 2013-2014 season marks Alejandro Gómez Guillén’s third and final season with Cantabile in Boulder.
+He is also a Visiting Professor at Colorado Mesa University in Grand Junction, and has recently accepted a permanent appointment at the same institution as Assistant Professor, Director of Orchestras and Professor of Violin and Viola, starting in Fall 2014.
+Alejandro was the Associate Conductor of the University of Colorado at Boulder Campus Orchestra, mentor and coach with the Greater Boulder Youth Orchestras.
+He has also been Associate Conductor of the Boulder Symphony, Music Director of the Colorado Youth Philharmonia and the Mountain View Chancel Choir, as well as having conducted the Javeriana Symphony Orchestra, the Spokane Youth Symphony, Fort Worth Symphony Orchestra, the CU Symphony and Chamber Orchestras Solo appearances include Tolima Conservatory Symphony Orchestra and the Eastern Washington University Symphony among others.

-Born into a family of musicians, Alejandro began his musical studies under the direction of his parents, María Teresa Guillén and Julián Gómez.
-He also studied conducting with Maestros Helmuth Rilling, Germán Gutiérrez, Miguel Harth-Bedoya and Nicholas Carthy.
-Alejandro received a Bachelors degree in Violin Performance from Texas Christian University where he studied with Curt Thompson and Michael Shih, and a Dual Master’s degree in Violin Performance and Orchestral Conducting from the University of Colorado at Boulder with Judith Ingolfsson, Lina Bahn, and Gary Lewis.
-He is currently a Doctoral Candidate in Orchestral Conducting at the University of Colorado at Boulder under the tutelage of Maestro Gary Lewis, and is a Visiting Professor at Colorado Mesa University in Grand Junction, Colorado.
+Alejandro received a bachelor’s degree in Violin Performance from Texas Christian University where he studied with Curt Thompson and Michael Shih, and a dual master’s degree in Violin Performance and Orchestral Conducting from the University of Colorado at Boulder with Judith Ingolfsson, Lina Bahn, and Gary Lewis.
+His main conducting teachers include Helmuth Rilling and Nicholas Carthy and he is a doctoral candidate in Orchestral Conducting at the University of Colorado at Boulder under the tutelage of his mentor and teacher Maestro Gary Lewis.